yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 ## YN0070 - `NM_CANT_INSTALL_PORTAL`

 A portal dependency cannot be installed, because incompatible version of a dependency exists in the parent package.
 This prevents portal representation for node_modules installs without a need to write files into portal's target directory, which is forbidden for security reasons.

+## YN0071 - `NM_PRESERVE_SYMLINKS_REQUIRED`

+A portal dependency with subdependencies is used in the project. `--preserve-symlinks` Node option must be used to start the application in order for portal dependency to find its subdependencies and peer dependencies.